Cornbread Reste Brioche Loaf

 - Bake the loaves at 400°F for 15 mins, reduce heat to 350 and bake for an additional 25-35 minutes, rotating the loaves halfway through baking, until they sound hollow when tapped or internal temp is 205°F. Transfer the pans to a rack to cool slightly, then run a knife around the edges and turn the loaves out onto the rack.
 Slice and serve the brioche warm or at room temperature.

-Serve with a mixture of melted TCHO 81% Extra Dark Chocolate, harissa, and orange zest or use to make a sandwich with cured meats.
+- Serve with a mixture of melted TCHO Hella Dark 81%, harissa, and orange zest or use to make a sandwich with cured meats.

 TCHO PRO TIPS

 - Make sure you have a heavy mixer with a strong motor, be patient, it takes a bit of time to build the gluten structure.